Seigmannen/audibletomp3/README.md

 ```bash
 mkdir download
 ```
-### Usage
+## Usage
-1. **Run the Script**
+### 1. Run the Script
     ```bash
     ./audible.sh
     ```
-2. **Follow the prompts:**
+### 2. Follow the prompts:
   * Select the Audible profile.
   * Choose a book from your library to download.
   * The script will download the book, convert it to chaptered MP3, and clean up the original files.

 ### Notes
 * Ensure your Audible account is properly set up in **audible-cli**.